 2410 Colonial Ave.

-An extensive but insanely straightforward and delicious menu awaits you once you open the doors to a Town Center Cold Pressed (TCCP) café.
-You will find everything from Nitro Brown Sugar Vanilla Lattes and superfood lattes like their Pistachio Latte (pistachio, Himalayan sea salt, cinnamon, agave and almond milk) to their freshly squeezed juices and oatmeal and açai bowls.
-Waffles and bagels are also on the menu for the days when you want something heartier, but for the most part, this café just wants to share their passion for the coffee bean with you.
+An extensive but insanely straightforward and delicious menu awaits you at Town Center Cold Pressed.
+You’ll find everything from Nitro Brown Sugar Vanilla Lattes and superfood lattes like pistachio to their freshly squeezed juices, oatmeal and açai bowls.
+Waffles and bagels are also on the menu for the days when you want something heartier.